MarkWillems/elrond-docker/README.md

 ### How to open termui of Elrond to get some stats of your node

 ```
-docker exec -it <node-name> termui
+docker exec -it <node-name> ./termui

 ```
 ### How to see the logging of a node?